Deploy public image

 Lightsail

-1. Set the caontainer name and image name nginx.
-Soure container images can come from a public repository, like Docker Hub, or are container images that you’ve created and hosted using your container image repo service.
-For this lab, we will use the official Nginx docker container image provided by Nginx.
-Docker Official Images is a curated collection of Docker repositories hosted on Docker Hub that have been scanned for vulnerabilities and are maintained by the Docker team.
+2. Name your container (container name) and set the image name (image name) to nginx.
+The source container image can originate from a public repository like Docker Hub or your own container images stored on a personal container image repo service.
+In this lab, we’ll employ the official Nginx docker image, provided by Nginx.
+Docker Official Images are a curated set of Docker repositories hosted on Docker Hub, security-scanned for vulnerabilities, and maintained by the Docker team.

 Lightsail

-1. You can also add optional configurations such as initial launch commands, environment variables and network ports for the container.
-For this lab, you don’t need to specify the launch command or environment variables, but you need to open the port to connect to the nginx server.
-We will configure the Nginx Container to listen on port 80 for HTTP traffic.
+3. You may also add optional configurations such as initial run commands, environment variables, and network ports for your container.
+For this lab, there’s no need to specify any initial commands or environment variables, but you will need to open a port to connect to the nginx server.
+We’ll configure the Nginx Container to listen on port 80 for HTTP traffic.

 Lightsail